read this carefully. It is not the usual forum registration blurb.

 We will normally only delete your account and private messages; we will not delete your forum posts as they are not regarded as personal information.
-Instead your posts will be shown as anonymous with no username or signature.
+Instead your posts will be shown as "guest".
 If there are specific posts that you feel do contain personal information and that you require to be deleted, please list the specific posts and reasons with your request.
 Requests to delete all posts will not be accepted.

 If you wish to find out what personal information any of the third parties mentioned above hold about you, request corrections or deletion, please refer to their privacy policies and contact them as appropriate.
 We cannot act on your behalf as they will only accept your request directly from you.